thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 Let's start with the action button for adding new entities.
 We assume that you have already completed the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

-- As an example for this manual, choose "[Widget header button](#widget-header-button)" action source;
+- As an example for this manual, select "[Widget header button](#widget-header-button)" action source;
-- Input a name for the action and choose an icon that will represent a button.
+- Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
-- Choose a "Custom action (with HTML template)" action type from the "Action" drop-down menu;
+- Select a "Custom action (with HTML template)" action type from the "Action" drop-down menu;
 - In the tabs that appear, select "_JavaScript_" tab.
 Enter a JavaScript function for your custom action.
 In this example, we use a function that adds the ability to create a new entity (you will find an example of this function below);

 <details>